Wed, 28 November 2018

 “The internet is an amazing place for people to go on and really look and find the community they need,” she says.
 “Whatever you're going through, there is a support group for that.
 There are people teaching and empowering.”

 Brown is active on Instagram (in fact, she manages at least four accounts), where you can find anything from the announcement of her latest probiotic product to photos of her recent trip to Paris.
 On Facebook, she hosts a weekly live broadcast where she interviews everyone from Gary Vaynerchuk to her Aunt Alice.
 And the best part?
-These episodes don’t cost her a thing; they’re shot on an iPhone.
+These episodes don’t cost her a thing; they’re shot on her smartphone.

 “There are so many ways for people to start their own brands,” she says.
 “There's a lot to teach and a lot to learn.”